telerik/reporting-docs/styling/styling-reports/styling-report-items.md

 		<tr>
 			<td>BackgroundColor</td>
 			<td>A Color that represents the background color of the report item.
-				Can be selected from the widget or written by hand as RGB, RGBA or Hex color.
+				Can be selected from the widget or written by hand as RGB, RGBA, or Hex color.
 				<i>
 				The default value is Empty, which indicates that this property is not set.